 The intention of the no-fault system is to lower the cost of automobile insurance by removing small claims from courts.
 The 12 states with no-fault insurance laws include Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah.
 Three of those states let drivers choose between limited tort restrictions of no-fault insurance and full tort liability (Kentucky, New Jersey, and Pennsylvania).
 On the other hand, 10 states let drivers add PIP to their policies without requiring it (Arkansas, Delaware, Maryland, New Hampshire, Oregon, South Dakota, Texas, Virginia, Washington, and Wisconsin).

-Drivers in no-fault states, like California, file claims with their own insurance companies after accidents.
+California is an at-fault state, meaning drivers must file claims against the party responsible for the accident.
+In contrast, in no-fault states, drivers typically seek compensation through their own insurance.
 However, people cannot sue other drivers unless their injuries satisfy a tort liability threshold that is either verbal, for death or disfigurement, or monetary.
 PIP coverage can help pay for medical bills, health insurance deductibles, lost income, childcare, funeral expenses, and other necessary costs.

-After a car accident caused by a careless driver, victims must deal with medical bills, loss of income, talking to insurers, and other issues.
-However, good California car accident lawyers can help victims recover damages from their vehicle accidents.
-With the help of Arash Law, led by Arash Khorsandi, Esq., we can bring your case to justice.
+After a car accident caused by a careless driver, victims often deal with medical bills, loss of income, talking to insurers, and other issues.
+Experienced California car accident lawyers can help victims seek damages after a crash.
+Arash Law can review your case and explain your options.

-While the seeming benefit of living in a no-fault state is that a person can file a claim with their own insurance company to get coverage for their losses without having to prove fault, the catch to the system is that people again cannot sue another driver unless their case satisfies certain thresholds.
-Even in no-fault states, a negligent driver’s insurance company can be responsible for paying damages.
+While the seeming benefit of living in a no-fault state is that a person can file a claim with their own insurance company to seek coverage for their losses without having to prove fault, the catch to the system is that people cannot sue another driver unless their case satisfies certain thresholds.
+Even in no-fault states, a negligent driverโs insurance company could be responsible for paying damages.

 No-fault laws do not extend extra coverage to a person in an accident.
 Bodily injury liability coverage will balance out as necessary with the other side.
 Immediately following an accident, a person files a claim for resulting bills with their insurance company.
-They then pay based on the coverage limits they have been paying for.
+An insurer may then pay based on the coverage limits a car accident victim has been paying for.

 The amount of coverage a person is eligible for is determined by their PIP coverage.
-A compensated driver does not retain the right to sue for additional damages after they have been indemnified or paid back for an insurance claim.
+A driver who is compensated through their PIP coverage may only be able to sue for additional damages if their injuries meet certain monetary or severity thresholds defined by state law.

 Some states allow victims to file lawsuits when certain monetary thresholds or injury severity, also known as descriptive thresholds, are met because of an accident.
 Monetary threshold states currently include Hawaii, Kansas, Kentucky, Massachusetts, Minnesota, North Dakota, and Utah.